gpappsoft/privacyidea-docker/README.md

 # privacyIDEA-docker

-Simply deploy and run privacyIDEA instance(s) in a container environment.
+Simply deploy and run a privacyIDEA instance in a container environment.

 ## Overview
 [privacyIDEA](https://github.com/privacyidea/privacyidea) is an open solution for strong two-factor authentication like OTP tokens, SMS, smartphones or SSH keys.

-This project is a complete build environment under linux to run privacyIDEA in a container environment.
+This project is a complete build environment under linux to build and run privacyIDEA in a container environment.
 It uses the official [python](https://pypi.org/project/privacyIDEA/) image and the official [privacyIDEA-Project](https://pypi.org/project/privacyIDEA/)  from PyPi.
 The image uses [gunicorn](https://gunicorn.org/) to run the app.

-**The main goals of this project are:**
+**The main goals of this project are to:**
 - Give an idea how to run privacyIDEA in a container.
 - Build and run the container image simple and fast.
 - Deploy different versions and/or stages (e.g. production, staging, devel ...) with the same or different configuration on the same host.
-- Deploy a "full-stack" (e.g. privacyIDEA, radius, database and reverse proxy).
+- Deploy easy a "full-stack" (e.g. privacyIDEA, radius, database and reverse proxy).
-- Small footprint: Keep the container image simple and slim ( image is ~374 MB ).
+- Keep the container image simple and slim ( image is ~374 MB ).
-- No changes on the original privacyIDEA code and as less as possible additional scripts inside the image to run the container.
-Only an *entrypoint.sh-* and a *healthcheck.py-* file is used.
+- Build images with no changes on the original privacyIDEA code and as less as possible additional scripts inside the image to run the container.

 **What this project is not:**
 - A fully tested and "production ready" installation of privacyIDEA for *your* container environment.